bzhoek/picturs/README.md

 The relative `1 right` is shorthand for `.w 1cm right of last.e`.
 Since the direction is `right`, the polar opposite `west` is used.
 For `oval` the polar opposite `north` is assumed, because the placement is `below`.

+The first relative component determines direction, `circle 1 right 1 down` will be horizontal, and `oval 1 down` will be vertical.

 ## Diagram
 1. ~Render all rectangles~
 2. ~Wrap the text in a rectangle~